19balazs86/PlayingWithWolverineMarten/README.md

 Both Wolverine and Marten are part of the "Critter Stack" family of 👤[JasperFx tools](https://github.com/JasperFx), they are [Open Source projects](https://jeremydmiller.com/open-source-projects) 📓*Jeremy Miller*.

 - **Wolwerine**: Next generation Mediator and MessageBus, it is all about professional messaging
-- **MartenDB**: Transactional DocumentDB and EventStore using PostgreSQL
+- **Marten**: Allows developers to use the PostgreSQL database as a document database and a fully-featured EventStore

 They can be used individually as they serve their own purpose, but they can be integrated together to open a new door for neat features (durable Inbox and Outbox messaging).